Delayed Cord Clamping – Why You Should Demand It

 It’s Not Just About Stem Cells – But a Whole Lot of Blood Too

-Studies like this one have shown that infants who have delayed cord clamping end up with a whopping 32% more blood volume than infants who have immediate cord clamping – without any increased risk of problems.
+Studies like this one published in 1995 have shown that infants who have delayed cord clamping end up with a whopping 32% more blood volume than infants who have immediate cord clamping – without any increased risk of problems.

 “Delayed cord clamping clearly increases fetal haemoglobin, blood volume and iron stores.
 The evidence supports a clinical benefit of delayed clamping.
 There’s really no strong evidence against delaying the cord clamping.
 When we talk about interventions in medicine, really, the burden of evidence is on the intervention.
 People say, “Delayed cord clamping, you can’t prove that that’s an intervention that helps.”
 I’m like, “Oh, no, no, no, no!
 Delayed cord clamping is what we evolved to do.
 We evolved to get the blood that’s in the placenta.
 I don’t have to prove that that’s right.
 You need to prove to me that phlebotomizing the baby of forty percent of its blood volume is right.” — Dr. Nicholas Fogelson (You can watch his full presentation to other medical professionals at the end of this article).